wszdexdrf/UIDAI-Hackathon-Entry/README.md

 # Demo link
 A video demonstration can be viewed at https://youtu.be/Rno-iW0YMEo.
 Note that this is not exhastive demo of all features.
-The artifactin visible is due to compression/encoding in the smartphone.
+The artifacting visible is due to compression/encoding in the smartphone.
 The video may be edited out of order, but the core functionality is the same as mentioned below and the code is completely working.

 # Pehchan
 A simple resident app which saves user's Aadhar info and verifies his/her data from it.
-Both archives must be extracted and merged into one folder for the app to run.

 # Verifier